RiderTradingTools/easylanguage/README.md

 <br>

 ## Release Notes
+*(see CHANGELOG for additional details and screenshots)*
  - Version *1.0.1* &nbsp; - Intial release.
- - Version *1.0.2* &nbsp; - Added missing keywords and classes (in syntax and auto-complete).
+ - Version *1.0.2* &nbsp; - Added missing keywords and classes.
 Modified themes.
 Updated snippets.
  - Version *1.0.3* &nbsp; - Fixed error in snippets.
  - Version *1.0.4* &nbsp; - Added support for #region sections.
 Updated themes for regions.
 Fixed error in syntax of keywords.
  - Version *1.0.5* &nbsp; - Fixed issue in the Outline generation method.
- - Version *1.0.6* &nbsp; - Fixed Outline and folding sections to work with Sticky Scroll (for 'editor.stickyScroll.defaultModel', suggest using 'foldingProviderModel').
+ - Version *1.0.6* &nbsp; - Fixed Outline and folding sections to work with Sticky Scroll.
 Fixed Outline when line is a comment.
-Incorporated auto-indentation / de-indentation.
 Included additional keywords.
- - Version *1.0.7* &nbsp; - Added support for file extension .el and .elf for MultiCharts PowerLanguage compatibility
+ - Version *1.0.7* &nbsp; - Added support for file extension .el and .elf for MultiCharts PowerLanguage compatibility.
- - Version *1.0.8* &nbsp; - Fixed the Plot and Plot1-99 keywords regex match compared to PlotClickEventArgs, PlotPaintBar, PlotPB, PlotVisualElement
+ - Version *1.0.8* &nbsp; - Fixed the Plot and Plot1-99 keywords regex.
- - Version *1.0.9* &nbsp; - Fixed the Range function keyword
+ - Version *1.0.9* &nbsp; - Fixed the Range function keyword.
- - Version *1.1.0* &nbsp; - Syntax for methods and user functions: keywords starting with _ character will be highlighted as methods/functions, for example:  _GetColorFromInteger()
+ - Version *1.1.0* &nbsp; - Added syntax highlighting for Methods and user functions: keywords starting with _ character will be highlighted.
+Fixed Outline to handle Begin/End blocks within Methods, and handle multi-line comment blocks.

 <br>
 <br>